elixir-editors/emacs-elixir/README.md

 ```

 Also, if you use [smartparens](https://github.com/Fuco1/smartparens) you can
-piggyback on some of it's functionality for dealing with Ruby's `do .. end`
+piggyback on some of its functionality for dealing with Ruby's `do .. end`
 blocks.
 A sample configuration would be:

 ```lisp